When installing from the internet, we recommend downloading and running install-tl-windows.exe.

 This installer first unpacks itself and then starts the installer proper, which is the same as for other platforms.
 An ‘Advanced’ button gives you many additional customization options.

-When successful, the installer does some special things on Windows:
+When successful, the installer tries to do the post-install things that are considered appropriate on Windows:

 It is especially important to be careful when processing untrusted documents on Windows, because in general Windows finds programs in the current directory before anything else, regardless of the search path.
 This opens up a wide variety of possible attacks.

 Thus, we recommend checking for suspicious files in the current directory, especially executables (binaries or scripts).
 Ordinarily they should not be present, and definitely should not normally be created by merely processing a document.

 Although the core TeX programs are robust, to the best of our knowledge, third-party programs may not reach the same level.
 For maximum safety, we recommend using a new subdirectory for processing.

 Administrator privileges are not automatic even when you run as administrator.
 If you really want to install for all users, then:

 Similarly, for TeX Live manager and a multi-user install, take care to start tlmgr, the command-line version of TeX Live Manager, from an administrative command-prompt.
 But the TeX Live Manager GUI tlshell will automatically pop up a UAC prompt to acquire administrator privileges if it needs them.

 TeX Live is designed for shared use: you can install TeX Live on a network for use on client workstations.
 All it takes is adding TeX Live to the searchpath.

 However, this is not enough to conform to Windows conventions: double-clicking a file should open it in the right program, there should be menu shortcuts, and the user does not want to worry about modifying the searchpath.